Pwnzer0tt1/digger/README.md

 After adding a service, you can also edit it by clicking on the pencil icon next to the service name.

 > [!WARNING]
-> Note that if Shovel is restarted without the `--no-clean` flag, the configuration in the web interface will be lost.
+> Note that if Digger is restarted without the `--no-clean` flag, the configuration in the web interface will be lost.
 Use `./start.py start --no-clean` to preserve existing configuration.

 ### Auto Refresh

-Shovel includes an auto-refresh feature that automatically refreshes the flow list with an interval specified by the `REFRESH_RATE` parameter in the `.env` file.
+Digger includes an auto-refresh feature that automatically refreshes the flow list with an interval specified by the `REFRESH_RATE` parameter in the `.env` file.
 After updating, the interface will scroll to the previously selected flow (if any).

-The default value of `REFRESH_RATE` can be set during Shovel startup using the `--refresh-rate` parameter:
+The default value of `REFRESH_RATE` can be set during Digger startup using the `--refresh-rate` parameter:

 ```bash
 ./start.py start --refresh-rate 60